-Knowing how to clean your fake eyelashes without ruining them can extend the life of your falsies and save you money.
+Knowing how to clean false lashes without ruining them can extend the life of your falsies and save you some cash.
 Here are some tips from the pros on keeping your doe-eyes healthy.

-2. Grip the outer corner of your false lashes between your thumb and forefinger, and then gently tug them off.
+- Gently peel.
+Grip the outer corner of your false lashes between your thumb and forefinger, and then gently peel them off.
 If you’re using bunches of individual lashes, take them out section by section with your fingers.
-The key word here is gentle — you don’t want to pull the real thing out alongside your false lashes!
+The key word here is gentle — you don’t want to pull the real thing out alongside your false lashes.

-3. Use eye makeup remover and a cotton ball to clean any remaining glue from your real lashes.
-It can be tempting to pick at pesky glue clumps, but don’t give in—if you do, you’ll be so much more likely to pull away a sticky glob of your own eyelashes.
+- Clean it up.
+Use eye makeup remover and a cotton or reusable swab to clean any remaining glue from your real lashes and eyelid.
+It can be tempting to just pick at pesky glue clumps, but don’t give in or you could pull some real eyelashes out.

-1. Start with cotton swabs, paper towels, and either rubbing alcohol or oil-free eye makeup remover.
+- Start with cotton or reusable swabs, clean towels, and either rubbing alcohol or oil-free eye makeup remover.

-2. Place the false lashes on a paper towel and douse the end of your cotton swab in alcohol or eye makeup remover, squeezing off any excess product.
+- Place the false lashes on a clean towel and douse the end of your cotton swab in alcohol or eye makeup remover, squeezing off any excess product.

-5. Never squeeze your false lashes dry after cleaning them.
-Arrange them back into their original shape and let them air dry on a paper towel.
+- Never squeeze your false lashes dry after cleaning them.
+Arrange them back into their original shape and let them air dry on a towel.

 Investing in a spray bottle for your cleanser can help make cleaning a cinch, according to Noël Jacoboni, a pro makeup artist in New York City.